 Barber has spent six seasons as an assistant for the Falcons

-With more than 18 years of coaching experience, Barber’s resume also includes a pair of head coaching stints, as well as 10 years coaching at the international level.
+Barber spent five years as a full-time assistant coach and recruiting coordinator for the Falcons after serving as a volunteer assistant during the 2008-09 season.
+With more than 21 years of coaching experience, Barber’s resume also includes a pair of head coaching stints, as well as 12 years coaching at the international level.
 He served as the head coach at his alma mater, Upper Iowa, and at perennial DIII powerhouse Augsburg College (Minn.).

 Barber arrived at the Academy after working with USA Wrestling as the manager of the National Coaches Education Program.
 Prior to that, he spent seven years with the wrestling program at Augsburg College, spending four seasons as the head assistant coach before being promoted to associate head coach in 2005 and taking over the reins as head coach in 2007.

 A 1995 graduate of Upper Iowa University, Barber served as the head assistant coach at his alma mater from 1995-99 before being named the head coach in 1999.
 Barber also spent the 2000-01 season as a graduate assistant coach at Minnesota State-Mankato, where he earned his master’s degree in educational leadership and experiential education in 2004.
 While there, Barber helped lead the Mavericks to a fifth-place finish at the NCAA Division II Championships in 2001.

 Barber and his wife, Danielle, currently reside in Colorado Springs, with their daughter, Aven.